Combretum: Use by humans

 Several species are used in African or Indian herbal medicine.
-The class of chemical compounds known as combretastatins were first isolated from South African Bushwillow (Combretum caffrum), from which they get their name.
+Several species of this genus in Madagascar known collectively as voantamenaka or voatamenaka (from voa 'fruit' and menaka 'oil') are used in traditional Malagasy medicine as deworming remedies.
+The class of chemical compounds known as combretastatins were first isolated from South African bushwillow (Combretum afrum), from which they get their name.
 One synthetic derivative, fosbretabulin disodium (combretastatin A4 phosphate), underwent preliminary study for the treatment of anaplastic thyroid cancer, but it was not effective enough to progress to more advanced trials.
 C. molle is also recorded to contain antioxidants such as punicalagin, which is also found in pomegranates (Punica granatum), a somewhat related plant.

 The botanist George Don studied this genus extensively.
 The Luvuvhu River in southern Africa was named after the river's bushwillows (C. erythrophyllum), locally known as muvuvhu.

 Species

 As of April 2021, there are 272 accepted species of Combretum: